 Regent House, Stockton-On-Tees

-Stockton-On-Tees has taken an upturn in recent years with their food and drink establishments, they have a multitude of options.
+Stockton-On-Tees has taken an upturn in recent years with its food and drink establishments, it has a multitude of options.

-A favourite nightlife hotspot, KU also have at least three gigs a month.
+A favourite nightlife hotspot, KU also has at least three gigs a month.

 (PHOTO BELONGS TO KU BAR)

 Chances are you don’t know where this place is.
 If I told you it was next door to the Teesside Archives, you probably still wouldn’t know where it is.